 - The natural flames of Murchison

 The world’s only perpetually burning fire in a forest.
-A seemingly clear South Island river, the Blackwater carries a small amount of kerosene.
-There’s oil buried in these hills, and in a deep fold of beech forest in the Blackwater Valley, the oil feeds a little-known natural phenomenon – if you know where to look.
+In the beech forest of the Blackwater Valley, the oil feeds a little-known natural phenomenon – if you know where to look.
 A bizarre cauldron of bright yellow smokeless flames burns eternally in the bush here, feeding off natural methane gas leaking continuously from the ground.

 - Jedi Religion in New Zealand

 On the 2001 New Zealand census, 53,715 people listed their religion as “Jedi.”
 That was more than the amount of Buddhist and Hindu in the country.
 New Zealand had the highest per capita population of reported Jedi in the world that year.

 - Longest Name in Any English Speaking Country